-During the fall Cane Kickoff, vendors will be available on campus for nearly every student need.
-Sheets, blankets, and pillows are not provided in the Residence Halls.
+During the fall 'Cane Kickoff, vendors will be available on campus for nearly every student need.
 There is a Metrorail station right next to campus and you can take the metro south to Dadeland Station where you will find a Bed Bath & Beyond as well as a Target which are both good options for home goods.
 You will be able to get a cell phone at Dadeland Mall.
 The four major carriers in the US are AT&T, Verizon, T-Mobile, and Sprint.
 You do not need a social security number to purchase a cell phone.